mitch-mooney/netball_prediction/README.md

 The scripts are designed to be run in sequence after you've installed the required packages and added the upcoming fixture to the the fixture.csv file:

 ## First
 run glicko.R to get team ratings.
+I've added 2019 season in there to get you started.

 ## Second
 run the netball_match_function.R to make organising the data easier.